-The Group has interest bearing assets in cash balances of £405,000 (2007:£136,000).
+The Group has interest bearing assets in cash balances of £169,000 overdrawn (2008:£405,000 asset).
 Interest earned on cash balances is not significant.
-The Group has a fixed rate convertible loan note, which is described in Note 19, which is not subject to interest rate risk.
+The Group has a fixed rate convertible loan note, which is described in Note 18.
+Interest charged against overdraft balances during the period was charged at a rate of 4.85% per annum.